snehasal/anomaly_detection/README.md

    4. Once we have all nodes we need, we start from A and see if we can get to B from any of the nodes in A by adding a depth of 1 to it.
 We process down the queue and keep doing this for all nodes.
    5. Repeat step for until no nodes update anymore (Replicating Bellman Ford algorithm)
-   6. Once that is done, we have successfully integrated A-B deletion from the network.
+   6. We need to do the same to remove A from B's network.
-   We need to do the same to remove A from B's network.
+   7. Once that is done, we have successfully integrated A-B deletion from the network.